PyGCL/PyGCL/README.md

 * **G-BT** (P. Bielak et al., Graph Barlow Twins: A Self-Supervised Representation Learning Framework for Graphs, arXiv, 2021) [[Example](examples/GBT.py)]
 * **VICReg** (A. Bardes et al., VICReg: Variance-Invariance-Covariance Regularization for Self-Supervised Learning, arXiv, 2021)

-# 🌕Building Your Own GCL Algorithms
+# Building Your Own GCL Algorithms

 Besides try the above examples for node and graph classification tasks, you can also build your own graph contrastive learning algorithms straightforwardly.

 ## Graph Augmentation

-In `GCL.augmentors`, PyGCL provides the `Augmentor` base class, which offers a universal interface for graph augmentation functions.
+In `GCL.augmentor`, PyGCL provides the `Augmentor` base class, which offers a universal interface for graph augmentation functions.
 Specifically, PyGCL implements the following augmentation functions:

 | Augmentation                            | Class name        |
 | --------------------------------------- | ----------------- |